Study PMBOK 8 claims, ethics, and procurement traps for PMP 2026: scope clarity, change records, performance evidence, fairness, and escalation.

 Explanation: C is best because it restores factual clarity and uses disciplined escalation before adversarial action.
 A is premature legalism.
 B abdicates control.
 D ignores a growing performance and documentation problem.

-After this section, the book can close with the final crosswalk and study-path chapter that connects PMBOK 8 back to PMP 2026 exam strategy.
-When your practice misses come from jumping to blame instead of structured procurement control, use the free PMP 2026 practice preview on web and check whether the stronger answer improved documentation, fairness, and governance before escalation.
+After this section, move into the final crosswalk and study paths chapter that connects PMBOK 8 back to PMP 2026 exam strategy.
+When your misses come from jumping to blame instead of structured procurement control, use the PMP 2026 practice page on external practice and check whether the stronger answer improved documentation, fairness, and governance before escalation.